 The infection may irritate the tubes, making them swell, which further restricts draining.
 Due to blockage, it starts building up against your eardrum.
 That is why you may feel fullness inside your ear, including other symptoms.

 Outer Ear Infection

 Outer ear infection, aka swimmer’s ears, usually happens when water gets trapped in your ear after swimming or bathing.
 It leads to moisture, which is an ideal environment for bacteria to thrive.
 The bacterial infection usually happens when you scratch your ear or develop irritation in the ear lining.
-It usually occurs when people insert their fingers or foreign objects in the ear.
+It usually occurs when people insert their fingers or foreign objects into the ear.

-The eustachian tubes in children are comparatively more horizontal and smaller than adults.
+The eustachian tubes in children are comparatively more horizontal and smaller than in adults.
 Hence, they are more prone to ear infections.
 Adults having a less developed slope of eustachian tubes or their smaller size makes them vulnerable.
 Adults have a high risk of developing ear infections if they smoke or get exposed to passive smoking.
 Besides, people getting frequent seasonal or year-round allergies are more prone to ear infections.
 Cold or upper respiratory infections also increase the risk considerably.

 If you intend to avoid getting an ear infection of any type, you may use the following tips:

 - Regularly clean your ears using a cotton swab or by washing your ears.

 - Dry your ears properly, especially after taking a bath or a swimming session.